Xiraeth/odin-dashboard/README.md

 # Creating a dashboard

-The final project of the Intermediate HTML & CSS Course of The Odin Project
+The final project on The Odin Project's "Intermediate HTML & CSS Course".